 Most people with COVID-19 have mild symptoms.
 Symptoms may take up to 14 days to appear after exposure.
 Many people are presenting with cold or flu-like symptoms such as fever or cough.
 Severe cases may have difficulty breathing.
 Risk of severe disease may be higher for older adults, people with chronic disease (for example: diabetes, cancer, heart, renal, or chronic lung disease), and those with weakened immune systems.

-If you are experiencing symptoms such as fever, cough, or shortness of breath, isolate yourself from others and book a virtual appointment or phone appointment with your health care provider.
-Let them know if you have travelled in the last 14 days or been exposed to someone that has travelled during that time.
+If you are experiencing symptoms such as fever, cough, or shortness of breath, isolate yourself from others and arrange for a COVID-19 test.
 If your symptoms become severe, call 9-1-1.